-At commencement or on reassessment of a contract that contains a lease component, the Group allocates the consideration in the contract to each lease and non-lease component on the basis of their relative stand-alone prices.
-However, for leases of properties in which it is a lessee, the Group has elected to not to separate non-lease components and account for the lease and non-lease components as a single lease component.
+At commencement or on modification of a contract that contains a lease component, the Group allocates the consideration in the contract to each lease component on the basis of its relative stand-alone prices.
+However, for the leases of property the Group has elected not to separate non-lease components and account for the lease and non-lease components as a single lease.